yvettegahamanyi/MachineLearningPeerGroup17/README.md

 alumathPeerGroup17/
-├── content/ # Contains the raw dataset used for PCA ├── eigen-values and vectors/ # Screenshots and PCA computation results └── PCA_colab_notebook.ipynb # Main Google Colab file used for PCA
+├── content/ # Contains the raw dataset used for PCA ├── eigen-values and vectors/ # Screenshots and PCA computation results ├── MatrixComputationLib/ # codes for the library codes └── PCA_colab_notebook.ipynb # Main Google Colab file used for PCA

 ---